dogeared/okta-blog/_source/_posts/2020-01-23-always-use-pkce-with-oauth2-and-spring-boot.md

 ### Use OAuth 2.0 for Delegated Authorization

-Three revisions later, we’re at OAuth 2.0 (there was 1.0 and 1.0a before it) and all’s right with the world.
+Three revisions later, we're at OAuth 2.0 (there was 1.0 and 1.0a before it) and all's right with the world.
 Now, an application like Yelp (a Client Application) can request an Access Token from a service like Google (an Authorization Server).
 You (the Resource Owner) log into Google with your credentials and give your Consent to Yelp to access your contacts (and only your contacts).
 Access Token in hand, Yelp makes a request of the Google Contacts API (the Resource Server) and gets your contacts.
-Yelp never sees your password and never has access to anything more than you’ve consented to.
+Yelp never sees your password and never has access to anything more than you've consented to.
 And, you can withdraw your consent at any time.

 ### Use OpenID Connect for Identity